Geometry- and topology-controlled synchronization phase transition on manifolds: Geometry- and topology-governed phase transition

-Within the local reductions of Appendices \ref{Appendix-F} and \ref{Appendix-G}, the cubic and quintic coefficients determine the local statistical-physics scenario at onset.
+We finally use the local reductions of Appendices \ref{Appendix-F} and \ref{Appendix-G} to classify the local statistical-physics scenario determined by the cubic and quintic coefficients near the loss of stability of the incoherent state.
 The important point is not that topology changes the numerical values of the generic mean-field exponents in this one-dimensional local theory.
-The important point is that topology determines which branch carrying those scalings can actually appear near threshold.
+The important point is that, after the locality and sign conditions have been imposed, the Euler characteristic can restrict which normal-form branch is available.

-If $\chi\left(M\right)\neq 0$ and the sign condition in Appendix \ref{Appendix-E} holds, then $\Lambda_{3}<0$.
-The generic supercritical continuous branch in Appendix \ref{Appendix-F} is therefore not allowed to occur by topology.
-The tricritical continuous branch discussed in Appendix \ref{Appendix-G} is also not allowed to occur by topology, because it would require $\Lambda_{3}=0$.
-Under the additional analytic condition $\Lambda_{5}>0$, the onset is locally discontinuous, and the local hysteresis width and jump amplitude are then determined by Appendix \ref{Appendix-G}.
+If $\chi\left(M\right)\neq 0$ and the locality and sign conditions in Appendices \ref{Appendix-D} and \ref{Appendix-E} hold, then $\Lambda_{3}<0$.
+Within this conditional class, the generic supercritical continuous branch in Appendix \ref{Appendix-F} is absent from the one-mode normal form.
+The tricritical continuous branch discussed in Appendix \ref{Appendix-G} is also absent within the same class, because it would require $\Lambda_{3}=0$.
+Under the additional analytic condition $\Lambda_{5}>0$, the local transition is discontinuous, and the local hysteresis width and jump amplitude are then determined by Appendix \ref{Appendix-G}.

 If $\chi\left(M\right)=0$, topology imposes no sign constraint on $\Lambda_{3}$.
-Topology therefore removes the obstruction to a continuous onset.
-A generic continuous branch is allowed when $\Lambda_{3}>0$.
-The same zero-Euler condition also allows a discontinuous branch, which is allowed when $\Lambda_{3}<0<\Lambda_{5}$.
-It also allows a tricritical continuous branch, which is allowed after additional tuning to $\Lambda_{3}=0$ with $\Lambda_{5}>0$.
-In this sense, topology acts as a selection rule for onset scenarios: a non-zero Euler characteristic does not allow certain branches to occur by topology, whereas a zero Euler characteristic permits them without selecting which one is actually realized.
-The local exponents are still fixed by the reduced normal form itself.
+The continuous branch is obtained only when the analytic coefficient satisfies $\Lambda_{3}>0$.
+A discontinuous branch is obtained when $\Lambda_{3}<0<\Lambda_{5}$.
+A tricritical continuous branch requires the additional tuning $\Lambda_{3}=0$ with $\Lambda_{5}>0$.
+Thus the zero Euler characteristic condition is nonselective in the local normal form: it removes the Poincar\'e-Hopf defect constraint, but the realized local scenario is still chosen by the analytic coefficients of the reduced equation.
+The local exponents are fixed by the reduced normal form itself.

-Table \ref{Table-4} summarizes which local onset scenarios are not allowed by topology, which are allowed by topology, and which are selected by topology in the present theory.